NFL Scouting Combine: Tests and evaluations

 Sports writers question whether these tests have any relationship with NFL performance.
-Empirical research published in 2011 found that the 40-yard dash, vertical jump, 20-yard shuttle, and 3 cone drill tests have limited validity in predicting future NFL performance, suggesting that a prospect's past performance in college is a better indicator of future NFL performance than the aforementioned physical ability tests.
+Empirical research published in 2011 found that the 40-yard dash, vertical jump, 20-yard shuttle, and 3 cone drill tests have limited validity in predicting future NFL performance, suggesting that a prospect's past performance in college is a better indicator of future NFL performance than these physical ability tests.

 20-yard shuttle

-The 20-yard shuttle, also simply called the short shuttle, is primarily run to evaluate the quickness and change-of-direction ability of players.
-Although not as highly regarded a test as the 40-yard dash, it is still an important barometer used by NFL personnel to compare players.
+The 20-yard shuttle, also simply called the short shuttle, is a timed agility drill run primarily to evaluate athletes’ quickness and change-of-direction ability.
+Although not as highly regarded as the 40-yard dash, it is still an important measure used by NFL personnel to compare players.
 Canadian football also uses the shuttle test.

-The name is derived from the total yards that athletes travel during the drill.
-This drill is also known as the "short shuttle" or the "5–10–5" drill."
-The athlete starts at the center cone of three cones, each a distance of 5 yards apart.
-The athlete then pushes off their dominant leg in the opposite direction for 5 yards and touches the line.
-After covering this distance and touching the line as quickly as possible, the athlete must reverse and go 10 yards in the opposite direction and again touch the line.
-Finally, they reverse direction again, ending the drill at the starting point after traveling another 5 yards.
-The procedure is timed and the athlete starts the drill on reaction to the word "Go" as announced by the person starting the stopwatch.
-The NFL Scouting Combine allows each participant three opportunities to run the drill, and the best time of the three attempts is recorded as that players' time.
+The name is derived from the total yards that athletes travel during the drill, also known as the "short shuttle" or the "5–10–5" drill."
+The athlete starts at the center of three cones set 5 yards apart.
+On the command of “Go“ they drive off their dominant leg in the opposite direction, touch the line 5 yards away, reverse direction and shuttle to the opposite line then 10 yards away, then reverse the final 5 yards back to the center.

+Three attempts are allowed, with the best time selected for the record.

 The drill is designed to measure short-area quickness, lateral movement, flexibility and the speed at which a player can change directions.
 The drill also gives scouts an idea of how well a player can keep a low center of gravity as well as their ability to sink their hips.

-Bench press records
+Bench press

-At the NFL combine, bench press is used as a test of muscle strength and stamina, in which athletes lift 225 lb as many times as possible.
-Since 1994, only 20 players at the combine have managed to achieve more than 40 repetitions.
+At the NFL combine, the bench press is used as a test of muscle strength and stamina, in which athletes lift 225 lb as many times as possible.

+Since 1994, only 20 players at the combine have managed to achieve more than 40 repetitions: